 Our product candidate OTX-TIC is a bioresorbable hydrogel implant incorporating travoprost that is designed to be administered by a physician as an intracameral injection with an initial target duration of drug release of four to six months.
-In the fourth quarter of 2021, we initiated a randomized, double-masked, active-controlled Phase 2 clinical trial in which we plan to enroll approximately 105 subjects with open-angle glaucoma at 15-20 sites between three arms of approximately 35 subjects each to evaluate two formulations of OTX-TIC for the treatment of open-angle glaucoma or ocular hypertension in patients compared to DURYSTATM.
-We dosed the first patient in the first quarter of 2022.
+In the fourth quarter of 2021, we initiated a randomized, double-masked, controlled Phase 2 clinical trial in which we plan to enroll approximately 105 subjects with open-angle glaucoma or ocular hypertension at 15 to 20 sites between three arms of approximately 35 subjects each to evaluate two formulations of OTX-TIC for the treatment of open-angle glaucoma or ocular hypertension in patients compared to DURYSTA $^{\text{TM}}$.
+We dosed the first patient in the first quarter of 2022 and currently expect to disclose topline data in the fourth quarter of 2023.

 At the Glaucoma 360 Meeting in February 2022, we presented interim data from a Phase 1 clinical trial evaluating OTX-TIC for the treatment of open-angle glaucoma or ocular hypertension.
-This data highlighted the product candidate's ability to cause a clinically meaningful decrease in intraocular pressure for six months or longer while preserving corneal health.
-We believe these results are comparable to the decrease in intraocular pressure seen with topical travoprost, the current standard of care, and represent OTX-TIC's potential for a unique and differentiated drug product profile.
+In this clinical trial, OTX-TIC was observed to cause a clinically meaningful decrease in IOP for six months or longer in patients while preserving corneal health.
+We believe these results are comparable to the decrease in IOP seen with topical travoprost, the current standard of care, and represent OTX-TIC's potential for a unique and differentiated drug product profile.
 OTX-TIC was observed to be generally well tolerated with a favorable safety profile to date and endothelial cell counts, pachymetry assessments, and slit lamp examinations in subjects indicated no changes from baseline.
+As a result, we are developing OTX-TIC for potential chronic or repeat dosing.